-A removes the presentation layer from your CMS.
+A Headless CMS removes the presentation layer from your CMS.
 Your CMS manages content, and disseminates this content via APIs, allowing you to build multiple consumer channels, including your website.
 This technique is known as Content as a Service and solves multiple of the problems mentioned above.

 A headless CMS typically works independent of a front-end.
 It is a dedicated platform to manage content and distribute it.
 One can create content and deploy as many fronts as needed and distribute it across them all with ease.
 A headless CMS doesn’t restrict control on the presentation of the content.
 With the help of an API, one can publish the content to multiple channels.
 The front end can be websites, apps, or even voice recognition platforms.

 A common CMS would be a traditional one, it works with a front and back end attached.
 This means that any changes you make will have an overall impact and you will need to carry out bulky updates.
 Separation of the front-end layer helps integrate with other third-party channels.

 The content is now ‘future-proof’ and scalable, painting the overall health of the content for the benefit of the content generator.
 This is the reason the headless CMS is popular.
 It’s a central platform where the newsroom can gather and come together with their work and have them distributed with ease.

 Administrative portal - The admin portal can be explained as the place where an administrator logs in to manage all the content.
 Primary functions of the same are to edit, delete, organize content while also managing workflows, user permissions, and other important features around an editorial team.

 Delivery of distribution - This is where content is consumed by the audience.
 For some CMSs, this can be through an integrated theming engine that gives HTML-driven pages.
 While for others, it is an API delivery of content and data.